-iPhone 12 tips and tricks: 14 cool iOS 14 things to try
+Apple iPhone 12 tips and tricks: 14 cool things to try

-(Pocket-lint) - If you've got a snazzy new iPhone, or even an older model but with the latest iOS 14 software downloaded, there are quite a few new features to take advantage off that'll help make using your phone that bit more convenient.
+If you've got an iPhone 12, or even an older model but with iOS 14 software or later downloaded, there are quite a few features to take advantage of that'll help make using your phone a bit more convenient.

-So, whether you have iPhone 12 Pro Max, or an iPhone X, there's plenty to sink your teeth into.
-In this feature we'll run you through some of the cool tips and tricks we've discovered since using the new software and device.
+So, whether you have the iPhone 12 Pro Max, or an iPhone X, there's plenty to sink your teeth into.
+In this feature, we'll run you through some of the cool tips and tricks we discovered.

-1 - Tap the back for screenshot
+1. Tap the back for a screenshot

-Apple’s iOS software has long been the source for many great accessibility features, and one of the more recent ones is the ability to tap the back of your phone to launch specific functions, like taking a screenshot.
+Apple's iOS software has long been the source for many great accessibility features, one of which is the ability to tap the back of your phone to launch specific functions, like taking a screenshot.

-To enable it, go to Settings, then find ‘Accessibility’, now select ‘Touch’ and scroll down to ‘Back Tap.
-Choose either double or triple tap and then select ‘Screenshot’.
-Now when you double or triple tap the back of your iPhone, it’ll grab a screenshot.
+To enable it, go to Settings, then find 'Accessibility', now select 'Touch' and scroll down to 'Back Tap'.
+Choose either double or triple tap and then select 'Screenshot'.
+Now when you double or triple-tap the back of your iPhone, it'll grab a screenshot.

-One other cool one to choose is notification centre, so you can double or triple tap to quickly get to notification centre.
+One other cool one to choose is the notification centre, so you can double or triple-tap to quickly get to your notification centre.
 Really handy.

-One new feature in the latest software is being able to use other apps as default for things like your internet browser or email app.
+One feature in iOS 14 (and later) is being able to use other apps as default for things like your internet browser or email app.
 So, if you want to use Chrome as your default browser, download Chrome from the App Store and then open your iPhone Settings app and find Chrome in the list at the bottom.
-Tap it and then choose ‘default browser’ from the next screen, and choose ‘Chrome’ on the following one.
+Tap it and then choose 'default browser' from the next screen, and choose 'Chrome' on the following one.
 Now Chrome will be the default browser.

-You can do the same with email apps, so if you want to use Spark or Gmail instead of Mail as your default, you go to Settings, find your third party email app, tap on it, then choose ‘default mail app’ on the next screen, and then choose Spark (or whatever email app you’re using).
+You can do the same with email apps, so if you want to use Spark or Gmail instead of Mail as your default, you go to Settings, find your third-party email app, tap on it, then choose 'default mail app' on the next screen, and then choose Spark (or whatever email app you're using).

-With iOS 14, we now have an App Library, which is great for storing those apps you don’t use all the time.
-But by default whenever you download a new app it appears on your home screen.
-If you’d rather it went straight to the App Library instead and didn’t fill up your home screen, go to Settings > Home Screen and then choose ‘App Library only’ under the ‘newly downloaded apps’ section.
+With iOS 14 (and later), we got App Library, which is great for storing those apps you don't use all the time.
+By default, whenever you download a new app it appears on your home screen.
+If you'd rather it went straight to the App Library instead and didn't fill up your home screen, go to Settings > Home Screen and then choose 'App Library only' under the 'newly downloaded apps' section.

 By default, App Library automatically sorts apps into folders for you, but if you'd rather see them in a list, you just drag down on the screen in App Library, and now all your apps are listed alphabetically.